quadrant-newmedia/jsform/README.md

 You _could_ manually add event listeners to each form you create, writing custom javascript to handle each response.

-Where jsform really shines, though, is when you create a framework with global event listeners.
-Ideally, you won't be required to write any form-specific event listeners. `jsform.js` includes some built-in event listeners, and we also supply some opt-in listeners in separate scripts.
+Where jsform really shines, though, is when you create a framework with global event listeners, for handling common patterns. `jsform.js` includes one built-in event listener, and we also supply some opt-in listeners in separate scripts.

 ### `replace-query`